Dr. Pallab Roy | High-Risk Pregnancy Doctor in Kolkata

 High-Risk Pregnancy Causes

 A high-risk pregnancy can arise from pre-existing medical conditions or develop due to complications during pregnancy.
+It is important to inform the gynecologist about any medical issues or complications from previous pregnancies to ensure appropriate high-risk pregnancy management and care.
 The most common high-risk pregnancy factors have been stated below.

 Pregnancy risks are generally higher for individuals under 17 or over 35.